top of page

 Latin

-Readings: Latin by the Natural Method Textbook Series
+Readings: Latin by the Natural Method Textbook Series, the Vulgate

 The study of Latin offers both norms and nobility.
 Besides being the liturgical language of the West for more than a thousand years, the language of Virgil, St. Jerome, and St. Thomas Aquinas, Latin offers the student unparalleled mental training.
 Being immersed in the deep structure of language in a highly disciplined, ordered way is both a worthy end in itself and a priceless foundation for logic, science, law, medicine, and modern languages.